wp-plugins/fpw-post-instructions/readme.txt

 === FPW Post Instructions ===
 Contributors: frankpw
 Donate link:
-Tags: post, metabox, instructions
-Requires at least: 3.0
+Tags: post, page, custom post type, metabox, instructions Requires at least: 3.0
 Tested up to: 3.1
 Stable tag: 1.0.0

-Adds a metabox to Add New Post / Edit Post screens with instructions for editors.
+Adds a metabox to post editing screens ( for posts, pages, and custom post types ) with instructions for editors.

 == Description ==

-**FPW Post Instructions** plugin adds a metabox to Add New Post / Edit Post screens with instructions for editors.
-Instructions could be of a general nature or specific to custom **post types** or **post formats**.
+**FPW Post Instructions** plugin adds a metabox to post editing screens ( for posts, pages, and custom post types ) with instructions for editors.
 The content of this meta box can be entered / modified on plugin's settings page.

 == Installation ==

 1. Upload `fpw-post-instructions` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Select Dashboard's Settings -> FPW Post Instructions and enter / modify the text
+1. Select Dashboard's Settings -> FPW Post Instructions and enter / modify options

-== Frequently Asked Questions ==

-== Screenshots ==

 == Changelog ==

+= 1.1.0 =
+* Major upgrade.
+* Added suport for pages and custom post types.
+* Added ability to enable / disable metaboxes for selected types.

 = 1.0.0 =
 * Initial release.